grunzwei/promises-blog/README.md

-a blog about proper promises methodology this blog exists as a repository in https://github.com/grunzwei-fresh/promises-blog and can be opened with https://beta.codefresh.com you can read the blog in the README.md file and view the examples in the code editor, play with the terminal and run the examples via the run configurations area at the top, where a configuration exists per example.
+a blog about proper promises methodology this blog exists as a repository in https://github.com/grunzwei-fresh/promises-blog and can be opened with https://beta.codefresh.com you can read the blog in the README.md file and view the examples in the code editor, play with the terminal and run the examples via the run configurations area at the top, where a configuration exists per example. the examples are modeled as tests, using the "mocha" test-runner utility.

 #in this blog
 we'll cover: